-Most of what we know in the West about Genghis Khan is that he was a brutal war lord as the History channel will have you believe.
-His conquests were the start to the largest empire known to man.
-He and the Mongols were a blood thirsty horde.
-Most of this information we have is written from his enemies.
-Of course they wrote negative things about Genghis Khan.
+Most of what we know in the West about Genghis Khan is that he was a brutal warlord.
+He and the Mongols were a bloodthirsty horde.
+His conquests were the start of the largest empire known to man.
+However, most of the stories we have about Genghis Khan was written by his enemies.
+Of course, they wrote negative things about him.
 Genghis Khan encouraged the propaganda because he needed fear on his side.
 His army was many times smaller than his enemies.

 The Mongols didn’t have written language until Genghis Khan.
 He had the Mongol script developed.
 What Mongols did write down they kept secret, which is why we don’t know much from their point of view.
 All that changed when the Secret History was discovered.

 Genghis Khan was the first ruler to use paper money.
 He created the first Pony Express postal service.
 When Thomas Jefferson added freedom of religion to the United States Constitution, it was inspired by Genghis Khan whose own empire was open to people of all religious backgrounds.

 Genghis Khan had ingenuity.
-He was creative, tenacious, and had an indomitable sprit.
-All are factors that I believe are important to have in life.
+He was creative, tenacious, and had an indomitable spirit.
+All are factors that I believe are important.
 It doesn’t matter if you are down on your luck at work or in life if you have those characteristics.
-I believe each of those can be learned, practiced, and formed into habit.
+I believe each of those can be learned, practiced, and formed into a habit.

-Genghis Khan wasn’t perfect but he didn’t rise to be the leader of the Mongols by being purely ruthless.
+Genghis Khan was far from perfect but he didn’t rise to be the leader of the Mongols by being purely ruthless.

 One of the first networking efforts he made was with Jamukha.
 Juamukha was a childhood friend of Genghis.
 They were so close they became blood brothers.
 When Jaumukha grew up, he became a leader of a well-off tribe.
 Genghis Khan worked a deal with Jamukha to use his army to help rescue his wife, Borte after she was captured by a rival tribe.

 Unfortunately, once Genghis Khan started having real power on the steppe, he and Jamukha became arch rivals.
 After many battles, Genghis Khan defeated Jamukha.
-Genghis Khan was willing to offer Jamukha forgiveness but he refused.
-Genghis Khan was then forced to execute his blood brother.
+Genghis Khan was willing to offer Jamukha forgiveness but Jamukha refused, forcing Genghis to execute him, his blood brother.

 What we can learn from this is the power of networking.
 Without Jamukha’s help in the beginning of their friendship, Genghis Khan would have never been able to rescue his wife.
-We need to be prepared to recognize when a relationship has gone sour.
+However, we also need to recognize when a relationship has gone sour.
 Even when we try to keep a relationship in tack, it’s not always possible.

 Value Skill over Title

 Genghis Khan promoted people based on merit and skill, not family blood.
 Genghis didn’t care if the people he conquered or those who flocked to him weren’t Mongolian.
 He valued people based on their skill for fighting, writing, or leading and empowered them accordingly.

-When he conquered a city, he sought out carpenters, metalsmiths, weavers, or people who could write.
+When Genghis conquered a city, he sought out carpenters, metalsmiths, weavers, and those who could write.
 He assimilated them into the Mongol empire.
 These people were rarely the royal family.